 New service-delivery models will emerge as robots and algorithms join a more diverse finance workforce; think about the integration of freelancers, gig workers, and crowds.
 Companies will assess the benefits of automation against onshore and offshore operations.
-Automation provides a new lever for managing costs, one that gives finance organisations the opportunity to reevaluate how they're organized, where work gets done, and what kinds of processes no longer require human intervention.
-Finance-as-a-service will gain traction beyond mid-market companies.
+Automation provides a new lever for managing costs, one that gives finance organizations the opportunity to reevaluate how they're organized, where work gets done, and what kinds of processes no longer require human intervention.
+Finance-as-aservice will gain traction beyond mid-market companies.

-People will do more human work including exception-based and insight driven activities-work that is investigative in nature-as organisations realize the potential of automation and blockchain.
+Work People will do more human work including exceptionbased and insight driven activities-work that is investigative in nature as organizations realize the potential of automation and blockchain.
 Gone are the days of copying and pasting special values from a contract, invoice, or other document into an ERP system.
-Leading finance organisations are designing automation tools to do this work.
+Leading finance organizations are designing automation tools to do this work.

+Workforce

 Finance operations will depend on growing collaboration among Finance, IT, and the business.
-Many organisations will turn to Centers of Innovation to foster understanding and communication across disciplines.
+Many organizations will turn to Centers of Innovation to foster understanding and communication across disciplines.
 Teams will include experts in robotics, blockchain, and cognitive technologies, with diverse talent models that leverage portfolios of freelance, gig, and crowd workers.
 They'll move from project to project, embedding capabilities across the enterprise, creating more integration, and eliminating silos.
 Those open to learning and development will see the most opportunity for professional and personal growth.

+•

+Workplace

 Members of cross-functional teams will grow by learning from each other.
 New leadership and teaming models, focused on intense levels of collaboration, will grow.
 They'll tackle problems and challenges too complex to be addressed by any individual or group with the same skill set.
 The finance workplace will need to enable and facilitate collaboration across a broad range of interdisciplinary teams.
 Easy-to-use collaboration technology is critical.

+Takeaway

+Companies may see significant disruption in the offshoring and outsourcing space, with individual suppliers and their capabilities looking quite different than they do today.
+At the same time, the need to build dynamic, cross-functional teams will strain finance organizations that aren't preparing now for what's ahead.
+As with all changes, good leaders will be essential for navigating these transitions.